rhmkstk/SearchGiphys/README.md

 This is basic app with react.js which use giphy-api.
-You can search whatever you want as gif or sticker and you copy by clicking on the content and send friend or do anything.
+You can search whatever you want as gif or sticker and copy by clicking on the content and send friend or do anything.

 Use from : https://gipyh.herokuapp.com